gogaz/docker-blue-green-deploy/README.md

 ## Using on production

-To set up the blue-green deployment architecture:
+From there you will need a remote server with root access To set up the blue-green deployment architecture:

-1. Set up a remote Git repository with a `post-receive` hook to trigger the deployment script.
-There's a working example below
+1. [Set up a remote Git repository](https://git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server) on your production machine
+1. Customize the `post-receive` hook to trigger the deployment script.
+There's a working example below.
-2. On the same machine, install Docker and start all services.
+2. On the same machine, install Docker and start all your services (`docker compose up -d`).
 3. Push to your remote, and enjoy verbose deployment process directly in Git output.